hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/json-rpc.md

 The block parameter can have one of the following values:

-- `blockNumber` : _quantity_ - The block number, specified in hexadecimal or decimal.
+- `blockNumber` : _quantity_ - The block number, specified in hexadecimal.
   `0` represents the genesis block.
 - `blockHash` : _string_ or _object_ - 32-byte block hash or JSON object specifying the block hash.
   If using a JSON object, you can specify `requireCanonical` to indicate whether the block must be a